Seoraksan: Geography

 Seoraksan is divided into Naeseorak (Inner Seorak), Oaeseorak (Outer Seorak), and Namseorak (South Seorak).

 Naeseorak (Inner Seorak)

 The area belonging to Inje-gun in the northwest.
 Daecheong-bong ou Daecheong Peak is called Naeseolak.

-Naeseorak includes various features, among which Baekdam Valley, Gaya-dong Valley, Gugokdam Valley, Gugokdam Valley, 12 Seonnyeondang, Daeseung Falls and Yonga-jangseong (Fortress of dragon's teeth).
+Naeseorak includes various features, such as Baekdam Valley, Gaya-dong Valley, Gugokdam Valley, 12 Seonnyeondang, Daeseung Falls and Yonga-jangseong (Fortress of dragon's teeth).
 In addition to Cheonbul-dong Valley, it is easy to access Ulsan Rock, Gwongeumseong Fortress, Geumgang Cave, Biryong Falls, and Toseong Falls.

 Oeseorak (Outer Seorak)

 Oeseorak is the area belonging to Sokcho towards the east.
 It features easier hiking courses and is one of the most accessed areas of the park.

 In Oeseorak, there is the Towangseong Waterfall, the highest waterfall in South Korea.

 Mountain geography, fauna and flora

 It was designated as Natural Monument No.171 in 1965, and as a national park (Mount Seorak national park) on March 24, 1970.
 In August 1982, UNESCO designated the area as a biosphere reserve.

-Depending on the climate and characteristics, the mountain's biologic features have different ecosystems.
-While the inland climate is composed of gentle slopes and thick layers of soil, the forest is abundant and animal form is abundant, the outcropping is a marine climate, which causes the ground to steep and frequent visitors, which is less formal.
-Rare plants and animals live in the wild, including natural monuments such as mountain goats and semi-moon chest bears.

-The biosphere of the Mt.
-Seolak is composed of different ecosystems according to climate and characteristics.
-It is an inland climate with gentle slopes and thick soil layers that are rich in forests and rich in animal habitats, while oyster shells have a marine climate with steep slopes and few visitors.
-It is home to rare animals and plants, including natural monuments such as goats and bears.
+The biosphere of Mt.
+Seorak is composed of different ecosystems due to a variety of climates and geographic characteristics.
+Its inland climate is composed of gentle slopes and thick soil layers supporting abundant forests and animal habitats.
+The mountain outcrop is a marine climate with steep ground.
+It attracts few visitors, but is home to rare animals and plants such as the long-tailed goral and the Asian black bear, both of which as been designated as South Korean natural monuments.